Dimakoua/dailypick/content/blog/posts/2025-08-12-conquer-decision-fatigue-fun-fair-ways-to-choose-team-projects.md

 ### Daily Pick: Your Project Selection Ally

 Daily Pick is designed to make these techniques simpler and more engaging.
 Our tools are crafted to be fun, fair, and fast, taking the stress out of decision-making.
-Visit [dailypick.dev](https://dailypick.dev) to explore our project assignment and team-building tools.
+Visit [dailypick.dev](https://dailypick.dev) to explore our project assignment and team-building tools, then log the winning bets inside the [Planning Poker Hub](/blog/planning-poker-hub-guide/) for backlog clarity.

 ###  Conclusion

 Choosing team projects doesn't have to be a stressful ordeal.
 By implementing these fun and fair strategies and embracing the power of randomness, you can boost team morale, increase productivity, and ensure everyone feels valued and heard.
 Ready to revolutionize your project selection process?
+Keep the inspiration flowing with our [Escape the Meeting Maze](/blog/escape-the-meeting-maze-fun-fair-ways-to-choose-team-projects/) follow-up and the [Hybrid All-Hands Playbook](/blog/hybrid-all-hands-playbook-fair-fun-agendas-that-keep-teams-engaged/) for company-wide alignment.
+Curious why fairness matters psychologically?
+Check out [McKinsey’s research on decision-making quality](https://www.mckinsey.com/capabilities/strategy-and-corporate-finance/our-insights/the-case-for-behavioral-strategy) and see how unbiased frameworks beat gut calls.

 Ready to make your team decisions less of a drag and more of a delight?
-Explore the fun and fair tools at Daily [Pick today!](https://dailypick.dev)
+Explore the fun and fair tools at [Daily Pick](https://dailypick.dev) today!